William Chaney

 William Albert Chaney (December 23, 1922 – March 13, 2013) was an American historian of Anglo-Saxon England.
 Chaney spent his career at Lawrence University, where he taught from 1952 until his death; he held the George McKendree Steele endowed chair in history from 1962 until his official retirement in 1999, and was chair of the history department from 1968 to 1971.
 Chaney's studies focused on the conversion from paganism to Christianity and sacral kingship.
 His work culminated in his 1970 book, The Cult of Kingship in Anglo-Saxon England: The Transition from Paganism to Christianity.

 Chaney was born in California and, at age 16, graduated from high school as valedictorian of his class.
 He completed both his Bachelor of Arts and Ph.D. at the University of California, Berkeley.
 Chaney was awarded two fellowships from Berkeley, and made a fellow of the Harvard Society of Fellows.
 The awards allowed him to spend time at Harvard and Princeton, and in Europe—the start to what would become 49 trips to the continent over the course of his career.
 As a 29 year old in 1952, Chaney began teaching at Lawrence.
 He said later that "I thought I would stay two or three years to see what a liberal arts college was like", but then "fell in love with the place", and never left.

 Chaney was a popular presence on campus; he was Lawrence's second-longest-serving professor.
 A "Chaney course" was considered a rite of passage for many students, and, by the time of his retirement, 80% of all living alumni had passed through the college during his tenure.
 For more than four decades, Chaney hosted a "salon" three or four days a week at his apartment whereby students would gather for conversation and classical music.
-He was known as an engaging speaker, and conducted scores of lectures at Lawrence and in the broader community.
+He was known as an engaging speaker, and gave scores of lectures at Lawrence and in the broader community.